chinapedia/wikipedia.abstract.en/Page/Organic_electronics.md

 Organic solar cells

-BilayerElectrode.pdf Compared to conventional inorganic solar cell, organic solar cells have the advantage of lower fabrication cost.
+Compared to conventional inorganic solar cell, organic solar cells have the advantage of lower fabrication cost.
 An organic solar cell is a device that uses organic electronics to convert light into electricity.
 Organic solar cells utilize organic photovoltaic materials, organic semiconductor diodes that convert light into electricity.
 Figure to the right shows five commonly used organic photovoltaic materials.
 Electrons in these organic molecules can be delocalized in a delocalized π orbital with a corresponding π* antibonding orbital.
 The difference in energy between the π orbital, or highest occupied molecular orbital(HOMO), and π* orbital, or lowest unoccupied molecular orbital(LUMO) is called the band gap of organic photovoltaic materials.
 Typically, the band gap lies in the range of 1-4eV.[34][35][36]

 The difference in the band gap of organic photovoltaic materials leads to different chemical structures and forms of organic solar cells.
 Different forms of solar cells includes single-layer organic photovoltaic cells, bilayer organic photovoltaic cells and heterojunction photovoltaic cells.
 However, all three of these types of solar cells share the approach of sandwiching the organic electronic layer between two metallic conductors, typically indium tin oxide.[37]
-Tft.png

 Organic field-effect transistors